Puggo1145/my-react/README.md

 ## 2. Fiber

-React Fiber is a new reconciler introduced in React 16, designed especially for incremental rendering.
+React Fiber is a big update for reconciler introduced in React 16, designed especially for incremental rendering.
 It breaks rendering into multiple work units, allowing to pause, reuse and end work.